 Saxophonist Adrianne Honnold teaches at the University of Missouri-St. Louis, Maryville University, and St. Louis Community College, and is currently pursuing her PhD in Musicology (Popular Music Studies) at the University of Birmingham in the United Kingdom.
 She received her Bachelor of Music Education degree from the University of Illinois at Urbana-Champaign in 1998, and a Master of Music degree in Saxophone Performance from the same institution in 2005, where she studied with Debra Richtmeyer and Chip McNeill.
 She has performed in master classes with Jean-Marie Londeix, Eugene Rousseau, and Griffin Campbell, and has performed with award winning artists such as Arturo Sandoval, Kristen Chenoweth, Idina Menzel, Ben Folds, the New York Voices, Eddie Daniels, Bob Mintzer, Clark Terry, Dee Dee Bridgewater, Jon Faddis, John Fedchock, and the Miracles.

-Ms. Honnold has been a member of the North American Saxophone Alliance (NASA) since 1994, and has been a featured performer at various biennial and regional NASA conferences as well as the World Saxophone Congresses in St. Andrews, Scotland and Strasbourg, France.
+Ms. Honnold has been a member of the North American Saxophone Alliance (NASA) since 1994, and has been a featured performer and lecturer at various biennial and regional NASA conferences as well as the World Saxophone Congresses in St. Andrews, Scotland, Strasbourg, France, and Zagreb, Croatia.
 She has commissioned and premiered several works, and recently premiered an award-winning work for baritone saxophone and percussion at the Percussive Arts Society International Convention.

 In addition to her collegiate teaching duties, Ms. Honnold has been teaching privately since 1995.
 Her students have been selected as members of All-State and All-Collegiate ensembles in Illinois and Missouri and have also received scholarships to study music at some of the top universities in the United States and abroad.
 Additionally, Ms. Honnold has presented master classes at several high schools around the country as well as at the University of Missouri and Southeast Missouri State University.
 She has also presented clinics at the Missouri Music Educators Association annual conference.

 A scholar of popular music and culture, Ms. Honnold has taught the History of Rock Music in both the traditional classroom setting as well as online at the university level since 2007.
-The class is a year-by-year review of the music, artists, composers, record producers, and others associated with rock 'n' roll and pop from 1954 to the present with emphasis on the controversies surrounding this genre.
-She has also taught undergraduate music history courses at the University of Missouri-St. Louis, focusing on the music of the nineteenth and twentieth centuries.
+The class is a year-by-year review of the music, artists, composers, record producers, and others associated with rock 'n' roll and pop from 1954 to the present with emphasis on the socio-cultural impact that popular music has on society.
+She has also taught undergraduate music history courses at the University of Missouri-St. Louis, focusing on western art music of the nineteenth and twentieth centuries.

-Ms. Honnold is an Artist-endorser for the Conn-Selmer Corporation and is proud to perform on Conn-Selmer saxophones exclusively.
+Ms. Honnold is an Artist-endorser for the Conn-Selmer Corporation and is proud to perform on Selmer and Yanagisawa saxophones exclusively.